s0l0ist/bazel-emscripten/README.md

 This approach uses a git submodule for emscripten and configures it as an external resource for bazel to use.
 Other methods such as using http_resource or git_repository are possible, but are not as easily configured.
 PRs welcome!

+The generated outputs have been configured in 'single file' mode.
+This means instead of handling a separate `.wasm` file, the wasm binary is encoded as a base64 string and is embedded into a file along with emscripten's glue code.
+The result is a single file that works in almost any environment provided it supports WebAssembly (the JS variant will always work) without the need to host, serve, or initialize a `.wasm` binary directly.
+The caveat is that the file size is larger due to the encoding.

 ## Requirements

 This project assumes you have `yarn` installed.